Rohan-San/Rohan-San/README.md

 - 📫 Reach me at **rohansanthosh02@gmail.com**

-> I'm a dedicated learner passionate about technology and making a positive impact on society.
-Having held multiple leadership roles, I represented my peers and actively engaged in college societies, volunteering, and organizing events such as hackathons and treasure hunts.
+> I'm a keen learner passionate about technology and making a positive impact on society.
 Being a technophile, I aim to contribute to technological advancements.
-When not immersed in tech, I enjoy playing the guitar and making music.
-I bring coordination and ethical responsibility to any team or organization. <br><br>
+When not immersed in tech, I enjoy playing the guitar and making music. <br><br>
 > I do fairly decent graphic designing too. <br> P.S.
 I made that banner GIF myself! ;)

 <br>